 Global Mobility, Immigration & Employment Taxes

 The Minister also made some small changes in the context of income tax.
-The standard rate tax band is increasing by €750 to €34,550 for single individuals and to €43,550 for married one earner couples.
+The standard rate tax band is increasing by €750 to €35,300 for single individuals and to €44,300 for married one earner couples.

-Other measures include an increase in the National Training Fund levy from 0.7% to 0.8% from 1 January 2018.
-This is in effect an increase in employer’s PRSI from the current rate of 10.75% to 10.85%.
-Further increases of 0.1% in 2019 and 2020 respectively subject to the implementation of the reforms stemming from the independent review of the NTF announced in July 2017.
+As signposted in last year’s Budget, the National Training Fund levy will increase from 0.8% to 0.9% from 1 January 2019.
+This is in effect an increase in employer’s PRSI from the current rate of 10.85% to 10.95%.
+This rate will increase by a further 0.1% in 2020 to 11.05%.

 The Minister also announced that the 0% benefit-in-kind rate introduced in last year’s Budget for electric vehicles is being extended for a period of 3 years.
 Interestingly, a cap is being introduced on the Original Market Value of the electric vehicle of €50,000, meaning that high-end electric vehicles will be subject to the benefit-in-kind rules.
 More details will be made available in the Finance Bill which will be announced on 18 October 2018.